How to adjust parameters of Sky Light?

 D5 Render will set one of the main axis direction of the model as north. e.g. The positive direction of green axis in SketchUp scene will be recognized as north.

 In practical design process, it is usually preferred that the modeling software's axes coincide with the design axes of the building, rather than modeling according to the geographic direction.
-This means that the axes of most scene files deviate from the geographic north direction, which can be corrected by using the "North Offset" parameter.

 If you are not sure where the north direction of the D5 Render is, you can find it according to geographical knowledge.